Acquiring the “New-Normal” in Logistics Operations

 Business houses are resuming their production and distribution activities only after complying with the safety guidelines as stated by the Healthcare authorities.

-In this post, you will get to learn about some of the important alterations done in business activities currently to ensure full safety of the employees as well as the customers.
+In this post, you will get to learn about some of the important alterations done in delivery service business activities currently to ensure the full safety of the employees as well as the customers.

-You need to keep in mind that these measures are the “new-normal” which you must get accustomed to as soon as possible for your own good
+You need to keep in mind that these measures are the “new normal” in trucking and other areas which you must get accustomed to as soon as possible for your own good

 A Concrete Plan